HakubaCode/JustAChillGuyChromeExtension/README.md

 The extension only performs local image replacement on YouTube pages and does not interact with any external servers or services.

-For questions about this privacy policy, please contact [your contact email].
+For questions about this privacy policy, please contact hkbgfx@gmail.com.